Types of weathering

 Stone River in the Falkland Islands

-Swietokrzyskie Mountains, Poland
+Swietokrzyskie mountains, Poland

 Mallorca

-- "young" kurums, formed in the era of the last continental glaciations;
+- "young" kurums formed in the era of the last continental glaciations;

 Kurums currently being formed.

-Kurums can supply detrital stone material for moraines of various genesis, mudflows, slope taluses, form rapids in rivers and streams, or generally block their channels.
+Kurums can supply detrital stone material for moraines of various genesis, mudflows, slope screes, form rapids in rivers and streams, or generally block their channels.
 The presence of kurums, their ability to move must be taken into account in the construction of various structures.
 Therefore, kurums and their properties are studied by engineering geology and geomorphology.

-Sometimes kurums are completely covered with mosses and other vegetation, which completely disguises them.
-By virtue of their architectonics, kurums have their own very specific properties: thus, ice and firn can be preserved in the “body” of the kurum all year round; it is obvious that the sun's rays do not penetrate into the "thick" curum, it is not blown inside by warm winds and is a cold accumulator.
-Sometimes the kurums "armour" the underlying rocks and "spots" are formed under the kurums in the nival climate. permafrost...
-From the melting of snow and firn in the "body" of the kurum, temporary, and sometimes permanent, water flows that only change the volume of runoff depending on the time of day and year are formed, invisible from the surface, but clearly audible.
-Merging, such streams lower along the slopes of the mountains come to the surface of the day and form already real streams and even rivers that form their own channels.
-Kurums also in some regions have the ability to accumulate atmospheric moisture in their "body" and, to the surprise of travelers, you can find pools of water and streams even near the tops of the mountains.
-Until now, hydrogeologists have not been able to reliably take into account the water balance taking into account the "kurum" waters.
-In Buryatia and the Chita region, according to the Russian hydrogeologist N.A.Velmina, up to 20% of groundwater is formed due to the condensation of atmospheric moisture in the curums.
-This feature of the covers, composed of detrital rocks, has been used by the civilizations of Asia since ancient times.
-So, in some areas, creating an artificial cover of rock debris around trees, a person completely satisfied the plant with the necessary moisture and watering was not required!
-This agrotechnical technique was widely used by the inhabitants of the Crimea.
-There is also an amazing way to "create" artificial streams in desert areas, namely: an extended trench is made on an inclined rocky or clay surface and, then, pyramids of stones are folded along its entire length; atmospheric moisture passes from a gaseous to a liquid state on the surface of the stone, flows down and forms a real stream of fresh water.
+Sometimes kurums are completely covered with mosses and other vegetation, which completely masks them.
+By virtue of their architectonics, kurums have their own very specific properties: thus, ice and firn can be preserved all year round in the “body” of kurum; it is obvious that the sun's rays do not penetrate inside the "thick" kurum, it is not blown inside by warm winds and is a cold accumulator.
+Sometimes kurums "armor" the underlying rocks and "spots" form under the kurums in a nival climate. permafrost.
+From the melting of snow and firn in the "body" of the kurum, temporary, and sometimes permanent ones are formed, changing only the volume of runoff depending on the time of day and year, water flows that are invisible from the surface, but clearly audible.
+Merging, such streams down the slopes of the mountains come to the surface and form real streams and even rivers that form their own channels.
+Kurums also in some regions have the ability to accumulate atmospheric moisture in their “body” and, to the surprise of travelers, one can find pools of water and streams even near the tops of mountains.
+Hydrogeologists have not yet been able to reliably take into account the water balance, taking into account the "kurum" waters.
+In Buryatia and the Chita region, according to the Russian hydrogeologist N. A. Velmina, up to 20% of groundwater is formed due to the condensation of atmospheric moisture in kurums.
+This feature of the covers, composed of clastic rocks, has been used by the civilizations of Asia since ancient times.
+So, in some areas, creating an artificial cover of rock fragments around trees, a person completely satisfied the plant with the necessary moisture and watering was not required!
+This agricultural technique was widely used by the inhabitants of the Crimea.
+There is also an amazing way to "create" artificial streams in desert areas, namely: an extended trough is made on an inclined rocky or clay surface and, then, along its entire length, stone pyramids are laid; atmospheric moisture passes from gaseous to liquid state on the surface of the stone, flows down and forms a real stream of fresh water.

-Regions of widespread distribution
+Regions of wide distribution

 Byrranga